 Contextual Learning Opportunities

-Boston University School of Theology supports a remarkable variety of research, travel, and contextual study opportunities, including annual travel seminars and study abroad opportunities.
+Boston University School of Theology (STH) supports a remarkable variety of research, travel, and contextual study opportunities, including annual travel seminars and study abroad opportunities.
 The School also offers a limited number of travel and “springboard” fellowships that provide funding for students giving papers at conferences and other contextual action-reflection projects.

 Contextual Education Office